AvisChiu/Learning_SDN/README.md

 Step1:
 ---
 It ok that you put the zip into **/home** and extract it.
-and you need to update your jdk environment first.
+and you need to update your **jdk** environment first.
 ```
+sudo apt-get update
+sudo apt-get upgrade
-apt-get installopenjdk-8-jdk
+sudo apt-get installopenjdk-8-jdk
 ```